leanprover-community/mathlib3/docs/install/windows.md

 ---

 1. We'll need a terminal, along with some basic prerequisites.

-   * Either (recommended): install [Git for Windows](https://gitforwindows.org/), after which you can open a terminal by typing "git bash" in the Windows search bar (you can accept all default answers during installation).
+   Install [Git for Windows](https://gitforwindows.org/), after which you can open a terminal by typing "git bash" in the Windows search bar (you can accept all default answers during installation).
-   * Or: install [Msys2](https://www.msys2.org/), after which you can open a terminal by typing "msys2" in the Windows search bar.
-You'll also need to run `pacman -S unzip git` in an msys2 terminal.

 2. At a terminal, run the command